Covid-19 (Coronavirus Disease 2019)

 How is COVID-19 diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him or her if you have any health conditions or are taking any medicines.
+Tell your provider if you have any health conditions or are taking any medicines.
+Your provider can help you create a COVID-19 plan if you are at high risk for severe illness.
 Any of the following tests may be used:

 - A viral test shows if you have a current infection.
 Some tests are available for you to do at home.
 Most use a nasal swab and give the result within 15 minutes.
-These tests are available at many pharmacy stores.
-Talk to your provider or pharmacist if you have any questions about this type of test.
-Testing sites are also available.
+Your provider may want you to keep a supply of tests at home as part of your COVID-19 plan.
+Testing sites may also be available.
 A sample is taken from your nose or throat with a swab.
 You may need to quarantine until you get the results from a testing site.

 - An antigen test shows if you have a protein from the COVID-19 virus.
-This test is often called a rapid test because the results can be available in 30 minutes or less.
+This test is often called a rapid test because the results are available in 30 minutes or less.

 - An antibody test shows if you had a recent or past infection.
 Blood samples are used for this test.
 Antibodies are made by your immune system to fight the virus that causes COVID-19.
 Antibodies form 1 to 3 weeks after you are infected.
 This test is not used to show if you are immune to the virus.

-- A CT, MRI, ultrasound, or x-ray may be used to check for complications of COVID-19.
-These may include pneumonia, blood clots, or other complications.
+- A CT, MRI, ultrasound, or x-ray may show complications of COVID-19, such as pneumonia or blood clots.